On flow polytopes, order polytopes, and certain faces of the alternating sign matrix polytope: Introduction

 \section{Introduction}

-In this paper, we study a family of faces of the alternating sign matrix polytope inspired by an intriguing face of the Birkhoff polytope: the Chan-Robbins-Yuen (CRY) polytope~\cite{CRY}.
-We call this family of faces the ASM-CRY family of polytopes.
-Interest in the CRY polytope centers around its volume formula as a product of consecutive Catalan numbers; this has been proved~\cite{Z}, but the problem of finding a \emph{combinatorial proof} remains open.
+In this paper we study a family of faces of the alternating sign matrix polytope inspired by an intriguing face of the Birkhoff polytope: the Chan-Robbins-Yuen (CRY) polytope~\cite{CRY}.
+We call these faces the ASM-CRY family of polytopes.
+Interest in the CRY polytope centers around its volume formula as a product of consecutive Catalan numbers; this has been proved~\cite{Z} via an identity equivalent to the Selberg integral, but the problem of finding a \emph{combinatorial proof} remains open.
 We prove that the polytopes in the ASM-CRY family are \emph{order polytopes} and use Stanley's theory of order polytopes~\cite{Stop} to give a \emph{combinatorial proof} of formulas for their volumes and Ehrhart polynomials.
-We also show that these polytopes, and all order polytopes of strongly planar posets, are \emph{flow polytopes}.
-This observation brings us to the general question of relating the different known triangulations of flow and order polytopes.
+We also show that these polytopes, and all order polytopes of strongly planar posets, are \emph{flow polytopes}. of planar graphs (Theorem~\ref{o-f}).
+The converse of this statement is due to Postnikov \cite{P13} (private communication) and we here include a proof (Theorem~\ref{f-o}).
+These observations bring us to the general question of relating the different known triangulations of flow and order polytopes.
 We show that when $G$ is a planar graph, in which case the flow polytope of $G$ is also an order polytope, then Stanley's canonical triangulation of this order polytope \cite{Stop} is one of the \emph{Danilov-Karzanov-Koshevoy triangulations} of the flow polytope of $G$ \cite{kosh}, a statement first observed by Postnikov \cite{P13}.
-Moreover, for general $G$ we show that the set of Danilov-Karzanov-Koshevoy triangulations of the flow polytope of $G$ is a subset of the set of \emph{framed Postnikov-Stanley triangulations} of the flow polytope of $G$ \cite{P13,S}.
+Moreover, for general $G$ we show that the set of Danilov-Karzanov-Koshevoy triangulations of the flow polytope of $G$ equals the set of \emph{framed Postnikov-Stanley triangulations} of the flow polytope of $G$ \cite{P13,S}.
 We also describe explicit bijections between the combinatorial objects labeling the simplices in the above triangulations, answering a question posed by Postnikov \cite{P13}.

 We highlight the main results of the paper in the following theorems.
 While we define some of the notation here, some only appears in later sections to which we give pointers after the relevant statements.